Biała Piska: Geography

-Biała Piska is a recreation area in the Masurian Lake District, located in the eastern part of the Warmian-Masurian Voivodeship, in the historic region of Masuria, on the east coast of Śniardwy, the largest of the lakes.
+Biała Piska is a recreation area in the Masurian Lake District, located in the eastern part of the Warmian-Masurian Voivodeship, in the historic region of Masuria.
 To the south is the Puszcza Piska, a heath with large forests.

 History

-First mentioned as "Gailen" in 1334, the town was established in 1428 as a German farming village "Auf der Gaylen", in the monastic state of the Teutonic Knights.
+First mentioned as "Gailen" in 1334.
+The town was established in 1428 as a farming village on 60 włókas of land in the monastic state of the Teutonic Knights.
 The Polish name of the settlement was Biała, meaning white.
 It was later Germanized to the name Bialla.
-Since 1466 it was under Polish suzerainty as a fief.
+In 1454 it was incorporated to Poland by King Casimir IV Jagiellon upon the request of the anti-Teutonic Prussian Confederation, and after 1466 it was a part of Poland as a fief.
 In 1480 a church was built in the town.
-In the 16th century it grew rapidly in the Duchy of Prussia (vassal state of Poland), as trading increased between the Germans and Poles.
+In 1481, Piotr Świętosławicz from the Diocese of Płock became the local parish priest.
+In the 16th century it grew rapidly in the Duchy of Prussia (vassal state of Poland), as trading increased.
 In the middle of the century there were 38 farms and three mills.
-In 1645 it gained the right to have four markets per year.
+As of 1539, the population of the village was solely Polish.
+In 1645 it gained the right to host four fairs per year.
 In 1656 it was pillaged by the Tatars, plundered and burned, and many residents died or were displaced.

 It became part of the Kingdom of Prussia in 1701.
-From 1709-1711, there was a plague epidemic, which killed 315 residents.
+In 1709–1711, there was a plague epidemic, which killed, according to various sources either 315 or 337 residents.
 Nonetheless, the economic development continued apace, and the settlement received its town charter in 1722 from King Frederick William I of Prussia.
 A royal resettlement program brought many new residents, especially artisans.
 Between 1756 and 1763, a new church, a 1.65 ha marketplace, a network of roads, and a new town hall were built.
-During the Seven Years' War, the town was occupied by Russian troops from 1758-1762.
+During the Seven Years' War, the town was occupied by Russian troops from 1758 to 1762.
 Afterwards, it became a garrison city for Prussian troops from 1764 to 1800.